dylan-jayatilaka/tonto/README.md

 * There must be no unused routine arguments and no unused variables, as far as possible.
 * If a method has no side effects, please declare it PURE.
 * Liberally use method preconditions, please.
-* Avoid using capitals for variables because capitals are macros and may be used for types (single letter or short name capitals are OK).
+* Avoid using capitals for variables because capitals are macros and may be used for types.
-* Use the .create / .destroy / .created / .destroyed / .allocated / .desllocated / .associated / .disaasociated methods where possible, so I can migrate to a different language at a later date.
+* Use the `.create` / `.destroy` / `.created` / `.destroyed` / `.allocated` / `.desllocated` / `.associated` / `.disaasociated` methods where possible, so we can migrate to a different language at a later date.
-* Use the standard 3 space indent for Fortran, especially for routine methods, so vim collapsing works.
+* Use the standard 3 space indent for `Fortran`, especially for routine methods, so `vim` collapsing works.
 Plus, it looks better.
 * Try to keep method code short, to a screenful if possible --- use helper routines!
 * If must keep dead code, or alternative algorithms, keep it neat --- make a main `algorithm` which may call label `algorthm_v1`, `algorithm_v2`, ... so that we can learn what works and what doesn't.
 * If you satisy all the above, push it to the main branch!
 Don't forget to delete the working branch.